eageissinger/R-CAFE/index.md

 All material for each training session will be available on this page.

 ## Next Training Session

-### Advanced data wrangling
+### Advanced data visualization
-*8 March 2023, 10:00 - 12:00 pm*
+*15 March 2023, 10:00 - 12:00 pm*

+Learn how to customize figures for presentations and publications with ggplot.

+**Objectives:**
+- Changes size of figures, lines, points, and text
+- Add custom labels
+- Create paneled figures
+- Add model results to figures

+## Past Sessions

+### Advanced data wrangling (*8 March 2023*)
+#### Code from this session is available [here](https://github.com/eageissinger/R-CAFE/tree/main/WorkingWithData).

 A deeper dive into tidyverse to increase efficiency when working with data.

-We will cover useful functions from:
+Cover some useful functions from:
 - tidyr
 - dplyr
 - stringr
 - forcats

-For this workshop, go to [this link](https://github.com/eageissinger/R-CAFE/blob/main/WorkingWithData/Session5_AdvancedData_fill-in.R) and copy the code into your project or working folder.

-## Past Sessions
+- lubridate

 ### Data visualization (*22 Feb 2023*)
 #### Code from this session is available [here](https://github.com/eageissinger/R-CAFE/tree/main/WorkingWithData).